Fair Division with Bounded Sharing: Binary and Non-Degenerate Valuations: Preliminaries

 If for some $i\in [n]$, $z_{i,o} = 1$, then the object $o$ is not shared --- it is fully allocated to agent $i$.
 Otherwise, object $o$ is shared between two or more agents.
 Throughout the paper, we consider two measures quantifying the amount of sharing in a given allocation $\mathbf{z}.$

 The simplest one is \emph{the number of shared objects}:

 Alternatively, one can take into account the number of times each object is shared.
 This is captured by \emph{the number of sharings}

-For ``indivisible'' allocations both measures are zero, but they differ, for example, if only one object $o$ is shared but each agent consumes a bit of $o$: the number of shared objects in this case is $1$ while the number of sharings is $n-1$.
-Clearly, the number of {shared objects} is always at most the number of {sharings}.
+Both measures are zero for discrete allocations.
+They differ, for example, if only one object $o$ is shared but each agent consumes a bit of $o$: the number of shared objects in this case is $1$ while the number of sharings is $n-1$.
+Clearly, the number of shared objects is smaller than the number of sharings for every allocation.